pattama/cta-app-scenariodataservice/README.md

 Scenario Data Service (SDS) is a starting brick...

 ### Features
+  * Scenario Management
   * Run a scenario
-  * Edit a scenario
-  * Edit a test suites
+  * Edit test suites

 You can check more [feature guide](https://git.sami.int.thomsonreuters.com/compass/cta/blob/master/features.md) for a list of all features provided by CTA-OSS.